 The Compensation Committee of the Board of Directors recommended, and the Board of Directors has adopted, share ownership guidelines for the Board of Directors and the CEO.
-Under the guidelines, each director will acquire \$150,000 of Company stock, and the CEO will acquire Company stock equal to three times base salary.
-The policy will be implemented over a period of five years beginning in 2020.
+Under the guidelines, each director is required to hold \$150,000 of Company stock, and the CEO is required to hold Company stock equal to three times base salary.
+The policy was implemented in 2020 and the directors and CEO have five years to attain the required ownership of Common Stock.